Pedro de la Rosa: HRT (2012)

 On 21 November 2011, it was announced that De la Rosa had signed for HRT F1 on a two-year contract.
 His teammate was Indian driver Narain Karthikeyan.
 Both drivers failed to qualify for the first race of the season in Australia, as De la Rosa was only able to complete seven timed laps during the race weekend.
 At the next race weekend in Malaysia, he was able to qualify and finish 22nd in the race after receiving a drive through penalty after the race was restarted, and he was later promoted to 21st place due to Karthikeyan's 20-second penalty for an incident with Sebastian Vettel.

 De la Rosa qualified ahead of Karthikeyan once again in China, and finished 21st, one lap down from the race winner.
 In Bahrain, he finished 20th after qualifying 22nd, although after the race he admitted that the team still needed "to gain some speed per lap" to fight their rivals on a consistent basis.
 Following on from this, De la Rosa finished his home race for the first time since 1999 in 19th place, the last of all classified drivers.
 However, he was unable to complete the Monaco Grand Prix due to a collision with Pastor Maldonado at the beginning of the race.

 De la Rosa had a contract to compete in the 2013 season with HRT and was due to become team principal for 2014.
 The team folded at the end of the 2012 season, meaning de la Rosa was unable to take either position.

 Ferrari (2013–2014)

 On 16 January, Ferrari announced that De la Rosa had been signed in a developmental role for the team, aiding with its simulator resources.

 On 24 January Ferrari announced that De la Rosa would share testing duties of their 2013 challenger, the F138, with Felipe Massa at the first test of the season, beginning on 5 February in Jerez.

-After Formula 1 (2015–)
+Other ventures

+Team management

+In 2005 de la Rosa founded feeder series outfit Drivex with Miguel Ángel de Castro.
+The team has been successful, with their biggest achievement being winning 2019 F4 Spanish Championship teams' and drivers' title with current Alpine Formula One driver Franco Colapinto.

-De la Rosa is now the technical and sporting advisor to the Techeetah Formula E team.
+De la Rosa served as the technical and sporting director of Techeetah in Formula E during the 2018–19 season.

 De la Rosa also runs a driving school and racing team called Drivex.